-This is a brief and steep climb in London that borders Highgate Cemetery to the right nearly its entire 900 meter length.
+This is a brief and steep climb in London that borders Highgate Cemetery to the left and Waterlow Park to the right nearly its entire 900 meter length.

-The cemetery appeared to us to be a tourist destination as we observed many individuals walking through the grounds in a more casual manner than those present to pay their respects.
+The cemetery is a tourist destination and during our brief time in the area, we observed many individuals walking through the grounds in a more casual manner than those present to pay their respects.
 Karl Marx and other famous/notable persons are buried in this cemetery - see Wikipedia - Highgate Cemetery.

 The climb ends just past the radio tower 900 meters from the start.